rticulus/dmac-studios/README.md

 ### A web-app for HTK’s creative workshops.

-#### During the Covid-19 crisis, # HTK Sverige have to move our workshops from in-house to outdoors and online.
+#### During the Covid-19 pandemic in 2020, # HTK Sverige have to move our workshops from in-house to outdoors and online.
 Our present website is not very interactive and does not maintain the attention of the members, neither does it allow for member interaction.
 Our audience are children, parents, teachers and facilitators.

-###### We have many creative activities to offer and the app should reflect this in a
+#### We have many creative activities to offer and the app should reflect this in a.....
- With the lockdown measures now relaxing, it is as important as ever for people to get involved in supporting these endeavours.

 ### Description

-The App is designed to provide a platform for the search and sale of creative arts services [Code Institute's](https://codeinstitute.net/) December 2020 to January 2021
+The App is designed to provide a platform for the search and sale of creative arts services.

-***

-## UX

-#### User Stories

 - *"We are keen to get involved, but would like to contact someone via email to discuss in more depth"*